-Designations as Terrorist Organizations.
-Further questions concern the U.S. stance on the PRC's policy toward Uighur people from Xinjiang and claims against what it calls "East Turkistan" terrorist organizations.
-Although Taylor confirmed that there are "people from western China that are involved in terrorist activities in Afghanistan," he rejected the view that "all of the people of western China are indeed terrorists" and urged Beijing to deal politically with their "legitimate" social and economic challenges and not through counterterrorism means.
+"people from western China that are involved in terrorist activities in Afghanistan," he rejected the view that "all of the people of western China are indeed terrorists" and urged Beijing to deal politically with their "legitimate" social and economic challenges and not through counterterrorism means.
 Taylor also stated that the United States did not agree that "East Turkestan" forces are terrorists.
 He confirmed that the U.S. military captured PRC citizens from western China who were involved with Al Qaeda in Afghanistan.

 Nonetheless, while in Beijing on August 26, 2002, Deputy Secretary of State Richard Armitage announced that, after months of bilateral discussions, he designated the East Turkistan Islamic Movement (ETIM) as a terrorist group that committed acts of violence against unarmed civilians.
-China had issued a report on January 21, 2002, saying that "East Turkistan" terrorist groups launched attacks with bin Laden's support since the 1990s, and ETIM was one of the groups in the report.
+China had issued a report on January 21, 2002, saying that East Turkistan "terrorist" groups launched attacks with bin Laden's support since the 1990s, and ETIM was one of the groups in the report.
 The U.S. Embassy in Beijing suggested that ETIM planned to attack the U.S. Embassy in Kyrgyzstan.
-The State Department designated ETIM as a terrorist organization under Executive Order 13224 (to freeze assets) but not as a Foreign Terrorist Organization (under the Immigration and Nationality Act).
-In December 2002, Assistant Secretary of State James Kelly defended the action taken against ETIM as a step based on U.S. evidence that ETIM has links to Al Qaeda and committed violence against civilians, "not as a concession to the PRC."
-19
+16 The State Department designated ETIM as a terrorist organization under Executive Order 13224 (to freeze assets) but not as a Foreign Terrorist Organization (under the Immigration and Nationality Act).
+In December 2002, Assistant Secretary of State James Kelly defended the action taken against ETIM as a step based on U.S. evidence that ETIM had links to Al Qaeda and committed violence against civilians, "not as a concession to the PRC."17 In October 2006, a staff report of the House International Relations Committee discussed heightened congressional concerns about the Administration's designation of ETIM as a terrorist organization and the PRC authorities' beatings and detentions, even during the staff delegation's visit in Urumqi, of the relatives of Rebiya Kadeer, a Uighur woman who was detained in 1999-2005 and nominated for the Nobel Peace Prize in 2006.18